VoltCruelerz/OwlMarble-Magic/rules/items/Weapon Masteries.md

 ## Topple [UA]

-_Prerequisite: Heavy, Reach, or Versatile Property_
+_Prerequisite: Heavy Property, Reach Property, or Versatile Property_

 If you attack a creature with this weapon and exceed its armor class by 5 or more, the target is knocked prone.

 ## Tumble [New]

-_Prerequisite: Not Heavy_
+_Prerequisite: Not Heavy Property_

 Immediately after you hit a creature with an attack with this weapon, you can use your movement to move through the creature's space, but you cannot end this movement in the creature's space unless it is at least two size classes larger or smaller than you.

 ## Vex [UA]

-_Prerequisite: Ammunition, Finesse, or Light Property_
+_Prerequisite: Ammunition Property, Finesse Property, or Light Property_

 If you hit a creature with this weapon and deal damage to the creature, you have Advantage on your next attack roll against that  reature before the end of your next turn.

 ## Yoink [New]

-_Prerequisite: Reach_
+_Prerequisite: Reach Property_

 When you make an attack, you can choose to forego the damage of the attack to instead make a Disarm check against the target.